 How Opiates Negatively Affect the Brain

-The addiction to opiates comes from the intense relief they deliver from ongoing pain, and how they affect the brain.
+Addiction to opiates comes from the intense relief they deliver from ongoing pain, as well as how they affect the brain.
 Opiates provide feelings of euphoria and increased comfort, since they target various receptors in the brain that would otherwise send pain throughout the body.
-There are receptors in the spinal cord and brain that are affected by opiates.
-Many of those that are prescribed opiates have back and neck pain.
-In addition to the increased feelings of comfort and insurmountable relaxation from these drugs, the addiction to opiates can have many serious side effects.
+There are also receptors in the spinal cord and brain that are affected by opiates.
+Many individuals take prescription opiates for back and neck pain.
+In addition to the increased feelings of comfort and relaxation from these drugs, addiction to opiates can have many serious side effects.

-Because these opiate narcotics are extremely effective by working on the nervous system, any overuse of them can cause serious issues in the electrical and chemical impulses within the brain’s processes.
-Since opiates attach to receptors within the brain to inhibit pain stimulation, they can also block respiratory functions.
-If the medulla oblongata which is located in the brainstem is overstimulated, the normal functions of breathing and the rhythm of the heart and lungs can be compromised.
+Because these opiate narcotics are extremely effective at triggering the nervous system, any overuse can cause serious issues in the electrical and chemical impulses within the brain.
+For example, since opiates attach to receptors within the brain to inhibit pain stimulation, they can also block respiratory functions.
+If the medulla oblongata located in the brainstem is overstimulated, the normal functions of breathing and the rhythm of the heart and lungs can be compromised.